-These tanks can be removed, if necessary, by removing screws on the lower sides of the access panels then raising the panels on the hinges at the top.
+These tanks can be removed, if necessary, by removing screws on the lower sides of the termination panels and removing tank hanger brackets.

 Empty the tanks only at a proper sanitary disposal station.
 Drain the tanks when they are nearly full or at the end of your trip.
 It is not advisable to drain the tanks when they are less than 3/4 full, especially the "black water" tank because a certain amount of liquid is necessary to properly remove solid wastes.